SumoLogic/sumologic-documentation/docs/integrations/google/kubernetes-engine.md

 ## Collecting Logs and Metrics for GKE - Control Plane App

-This page has instructions for configuring log and metric collection for the Sumo App for GKE - Control Plane.
+This section has instructions for configuring log and metric collection for the Sumo App for GKE - Control Plane.

 After you install the Sumo Logic Kubernetes App, you configure a hosted collector, HTTP source, and establish Kubernetes collection.
 You will establish the key components for [Google Cloud Platform (GCP) services](https://cloud.google.com/docs/overview/cloud-platform-services) collection which include Google Logging, and Google Cloud Pub/Sub.
 Finally, you’ll configure metrics collection.